matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - Group your resources according to your organization structure.
 - Levels of the hierarchy provide trust boundaries and resource isolation.
-- Policies are inherited downwards in hierarchy.
+- Policies inherited downwards in a hierarchy.

 ![GCP resource hierarchy](gcp-img/gcp-resource-hierarchy.png "GCP resource hierarchy")

-**All GCP services you use are associated with a project**
+**All GCP services you use associated with a project**

 - Track resource and quota usage.
 - Enable billing.